 2c.
 Three months before issuing any of the guidelines and recommendations referred to in paragraph 1a and in paragraph 2a, the Authority shall inform the European Parliament and the Council of the intended content of such guidelines and recommendations.
-(35 Balz-Berès, 433 Langen > )
+(35 Balz-Berès, 433 Langen > applies to Art.
+1, 2 & 3)

 3. The competent authorities and financial institutions shall make every effort to comply with those guidelines and recommendations.